spiceworm/pychain/README.md

 ## Architecture
 ```
-Each node is running
+Each node is running the following processes managed by supervisor:
+- network_sync: process that allows client to join the network and synchronize state with peers.
 - nginx: reverse proxy to API
+- redis: Used as storage for rq worker processes.
+- rq-mempool-worker: Queues messages broadcast from peers.
-- uvicorn: Serving API written in FastAPI
+- uvicorn: Asynchronously serves API requests.
-- python: Long running `network_sync` process that causes has client join the network
-    and synchronize with peers
-- postgres: Running in sidecar container alongside each node container and is used
-    to store node state.

-nginx, uvicorn, and python processes are managed by supervisor in the client container.
 ```

 ## Development notes